|Photography by Andrew Moore, Courtesy of

 the Public Design Commission of the City of New York.

-Built to accommodate a growing municipal government, the three-story building was the result of a hotly contested competition held in 1802.
+City Hall’s design was the result of a competition held in 1802.
 The winning team of Joseph François Mangin (fl.
-1794-1818), a French émigré, and John McComb, Jr. (1763-1853), a New Yorker, designed the building in the Federal style, with clear French influences that can be seen in the large arched windows, delicate ornamental swags, and more decorative Corinthian- and Ionic-style columns and pilasters.
+1794-1818), a French émigré, and John McComb, Jr. (1763-1853), a New Yorker, designed the building in the Federal style with French influences, such as the five large arched windows and delicate ornamental swags.